1. The name of the journal

 2. Website

-Our journal's web site has been developed with care so as to ensure high ethical and professional standards.
-Constant updating is performed to enhance website utility, ease navigation and maintain the information available as the most recent.
+Our journal's website has been developed with care so as to ensure high ethical and professional standards.
+Constant updating is performed to enhance website utility, ease navigation, and maintain the information available as the most recent.
 The journal's website has the e-ISSN: 2585-2906.

 3. Publishing schedule